 Before all wax removal treatments, it is advisable to use an olive oil spray or drops, for the week prior to appointment.
 Earol olive oil is available to purchase through our secure Online Shop and you can also see what Our Customers have to say about our service.

-Book your simple and pain-free ear wax removal appointment today at any of our Cambridge, Peterborough or Saffron Walden branches, below
+Book your simple and pain-free ear wax removal appointment today at any of our Cambridge, Newmarket or Saffron Walden branches, below